On this page you will find resources for Arts-based SMSC Education.

-Aiming at year 7 and 8, I have a horse-race script for pupils to consider their Attitude to Learning, using Drama to support Social, Moral, Spiritual and Cultural education.
+Aiming at year 6, 7 and 8, I have a horse-race script for pupils to consider their Attitude to Learning, using Drama to support Social, Moral, Spiritual and Cultural education.
 (I have even seen a teacher link this script to P.E!)

 The Not Quite Shakespeare Company presents…tongue-in-cheek scripts that are accessible and entertaining for Drama, bringing out the story and themes quickly.
 Useful for year 8 or year 9.
 These raise the issue of conscience and well-being.
 They are cross-curricular, fitting into Drama, English and Religious Studies.
 They should be supplemented with the Sleepwalking Scene and Macbeth’s “Full of scorpions is my mind” speech.

 Having taught Lord of the Flies, I have put together a Linking List that could be used for revision or as a discussion aid for SMSC, raising the British Value topic of personal responsibility in both books.